Explore the five key domains of brain health, along with common neuroscience terms and discover how drumming supports them.

 What is it?

-Cognitive health refers to the ability of the brain to perform various cognitive functions, such as attention, memory, language, and problem-solving.
+The Cognitive Domain of the brain performs various cognitive functions, such as attention, memory, language and problem-solving.

 Why is it important?